Women May Be More Adept Than Men At Discerning Pain

 That would be a welcome development according to psychologist Carolyn Mazure of the Yale School of Medicine.

-"Women are more likely for example to have chronic headache, lower back pain and neck pain; women are more likely to have a chronic disability of one kind or another which often is associated with pain," says Mazure.
+"Women are more likely, for example, to have chronic headache, lower back pain and neck pain; women are more likely to have a chronic disability of one kind or another which often is associated with pain," says Mazure.
 "So whether or not women report pain more or have pain more, I think we could say that both may be true."

 And when women go to the doctor they're more likely to be prescribed opioids than men.
-Mazure says this can be especially dangerous because the progression from exposure to an addictive substance to addiction is more rapid for women than it is for men, she says.
-"We know that with regard to opioids, cocaine, alcohol and even smoking tobacco."
+Mazure says this can be especially dangerous because the progression from exposure to an addictive substance to addiction is more rapid for women than it is for men.
+"We know that with regard to opioids, cocaine, alcohol and even smoking tobacco," Mazure says.

 This is complicated by the fact that women suffer more anxiety and depression than men do.
 That means women with these conditions are often prescribed other drugs that can result in dangerous combinations that increase the risk of overdose.